2020 Canadian pipeline and railway protests: Threats from construction crews

-The placement of CGL construction crews, including the existence of remote temporary lodgings for mostly male workers (known as man camps) also created more environmental issues, as well as safety issues for the Wet'suwet'en.
+The placement of CGL construction crews, including the existence of remote temporary lodgings for mostly male workers (known as man camps) also created more environmental issues, as well as safety issues for the Wetʼsuwetʼen.
 The danger of man camps in increasing the risk of abduction and murder of indigenous women was reported on in the final report of the National Inquiry into Missing and Murdered Indigenous Women, and the Office of the Wetʼsuwetʼen used this as evidence in their opposition to the extension of CGL's environmental certificate before the EAO in October 2020.
 The EAO stressed the importance of the issue but did not place it into evidence for the cancellation of the certificate.

 CGL construction teams obstructed Wetʼsuwetʼen access to traplines – paths and walkways the nation uses to hunt and gather resources – creating strain on the Wetʼsuwetʼen way of life.
 In response to the infractions of crews blocking Wetʼsuwetʼen territory, CGL spokesperson Natasha Westover said, “CGL has an obligation to facilitate access for Indigenous peoples to their traditional territories; however, that access may be delayed where it is unsafe [to] provide access immediately.”